bishtanuj/python/Data Structure/Binary Search Tree/README.md

 ### Properties of the Binary Search Tree (BST)
 **1. Ordered Structure**
-  * Each node in a BST has at most two children: a left child and a right child. <br>
+  * Each node in a BST has at most two children: a left child and a right child.
-  * The left child contains values less than the parent node, while the right child contains values greater than the parent node. <br>
+  * The left child contains values less than the parent node, while the right child contains values greater than the parent node.
   * This hierarchical arrangement ensures that the tree is sorted.

 **2. No Duplicate Values**
-  * In a BST, there are no duplicate values. <br>
+  * In a BST, there are no duplicate values.
   * Each value appears only once in the tree.

 **3. Search Efficiency:** <br>